DoctorWkt/MMU09/README.md

 # MMU09 - A 6809 single-board computer with an MMU

-*This is a work in progress!
-Don't build anything using this stuff yet.
-See [Docs/HARDWARE_FIX.md](Docs/HARDWARE_FIX.md) for a list of things which need fixing.*

-I'm working on a 6809 single-board computer with an external MMU, so I can port a Unix-like operating system for it, probably xv6 or Fuzix.
+I'm working on a 6809 single-board computer with an external MMU, so I can bring up a Unix-like operating system for it.
+Currently this is the `xv6` filesystem with process code partially borrowed from `xv6`.
+The library comes from FUZIX and the userland comes from multiple places, some self-written.

-The [Hardware](Hardware) folder has the hardware version of the system, as yet unbuilt nor tested.
-The main components are: the 6809, 32K ROM, 512K RAM, a dual UART, a CH375 device for storage, a real-time clock and an ATF1508 CPLD to implement address decoding and the MMU.
+The [Hardware](Hardware) folder has the hardware version of the system.
+The main components are: the 6809, 32K ROM, 512K RAM, a dual UART, a CH375 device for storage and an ATF1508 CPLD to implement address decoding and the MMU.

 The [Docs](Docs) folder has details of the design and the implementation.